• Skip to primary navigation

 This is a simple white bread dough recipe that's made extra fancy by braiding the dough before it's baked.

-This is a three strand braid that just adds a beautiful finished look to the bread.
+This is a three-strand braid that just adds a beautiful finished look to the bread.
 You could always skip the braiding and just form it into a loaf too.

 Perfectly soft with a beautiful crumb, this braided bread goes perfectly with dinnertime.
 Serve with pasta to wipe up any extra sauce or with a bowl of soup or a salad.

 I mix and knead the dough entirely in my stand mixer.
-However it can easily be mixed and kneaded by hand too.
+However, it can easily be mixed and kneaded by hand too.

 As easy as it is to braid with three strands, I initially had some challenges when braiding this bread.
 It came out uneven and just didn't look pretty!
-I found a few tricks to make a perfectly braided bread!
-All of my tips are included in detailed instructions below.
+I found a few tricks to make perfectly braided bread!
+All of my tips are included in the detailed instructions below.

 You can't go wrong with this loaf of homemade bread.